 How to Remove Plants That Have Outgrown Gardens: Perennials

-Perennial gardens may on occasion need to be revamped by removing existing plants.
+Perennial gardens may need to be revamped by removing existing plants.
 The goal may be to transplant elsewhere or do away with the specimen entirely.
 The practice of removing existing plants remains the same, generally undertaken in April or May and again optimally in the fall months of late August to September.
 That said, some plants prefer a particular season for removal, division or transplantation and consultation with a garden center, master gardener or the like is recommended.

 To remove existing plants in the perennial bed during garden renovation, cut a circle around the crown of the plant with a sharp spade and pry the roots up and out.
 For larger perennials, it may be advisable to cut the plant into smaller sections while still rooted in the soil.